abdoulaye-tnd/tandian/books/gameofwork.md

 ### Goals must contain an interrelated statement of benefits

 - Goals and benefits go together.
 The accronym WIIFM stands for "What's in it for me".
 Make sure you've got some WIIFM in your goals program.
 - WIIFM explains the why to people.
-Everybody, when asked to do something unusual or out of the ordinary, wants to know why They are not interessed in the how
+Everybody, when asked to do something unusual or out of the ordinary, wants to know why.
+They are not interested in the how
 - If we can clearly defined the why, then we will have the king of performance we want and the how will pretty much take care of itself.
 - The why is in sports is apparen.
 You wouldn't think of going on a basketball court except to win.
 - The why also needs to be in personal, business and volunteer activities.

-#### A good idea in setting goals is to establish a reward for youself when the goal is accomplished?
+#### A good idea in setting goals is to establish a reward for youself when the goal is accomplished
 - There is nothing exciting about going out to buy a new business shoes.
 But it can be exciting if it's a reward for reaching a goal.
 - When you have a reward, reaching a goal becomes a "want to" instead of a "have to" experience, and that makes a big difference
 - The good get better when they celebrate their victories
 - If you have memories of your victories you won't forget them